scaperoth/sel4-benchmark/README.md

 ##seL4 MicroKernel Build Test and Benchmarking
 This repository will be used to test the seL4 microkernel.
-Source code can be found at the [seL4](seL4Home) website.
+Source code can be found at the [seL4 website](seL4Home).

 [seL4Home]: http://sel4.systems

 ###Building a bootable USB
-For documentation on testing the kernel, please visit the [seL4](seL4Home) website.
+>For more general documentation on the seL4 microkernel, please visit the [seL4 website](seL4Home).

 The build used here uses syslinux to build a bootable USB stick.